container-storage-interface/spec/spec.md

   // NFS share).
 If set, it MUST be non-zero. uint64 capacity_bytes = 1;

-  // Contains information about how the volume can be accessed.
-This
-  // field is REQUIRED.
-  AccessMode access_mode = 2;

   // Contains identity information for the created volume.
 This field is
   // REQUIRED.
 The identity information will be used by the CO in
   // subsequent calls to refer to the provisioned volume.